Different types of business insurance are used to insure your business against different risks.

 Vehicle insurance provides cover for cars and other business vehicles.
 As a minimum, you are legally required to have third party insurance.

 Different types of employee insurance provide cover against accidents, illness or death.
 You may want to take this kind of insurance out to protect the business in case an employee cannot work.
-You can also provide health and life insurance as a perk for employees.
+You can also provide health insurance or life insurance as a perk for employees.

 A range of insurances help protect the business in case it causes harm.
 These include product liability insurance (for defective products), professional indemnity insurance (in case you give negligent advice) and public liability insurance.
 You can also buy insurance to protect individual company directors and officers against claims.